progothemes/progo-jumbotron/readme.txt

 `<?php progo_jumbotron_display(); ?>`

 .. but only on the front page.
 Otherwise it won't do anything, at least not right now.
+Unless...

 = Can the Jumbotron appear on another page other than the front page? =

-At this time, the answer is also No. But maybe in a future version...
+At this time, the answer is now Yes, with custom coding!
+See comments in progo-jumbotron.php for more.

 = Can I have more than 1 Jumbotron with a a slideshow through multiple ones on a single Page? =